-The following are insect species that are considered invasive to Nebraska.
+The following are wildlife species that are considered invasive to Nebraska.

 Click any photo below to learn more about these species and what you can do to help.